HFA Icon

 The departure of a low-level analyst from a top-name hedge fund is usually a quiet affair: a polite resignation, a negotiated garden leave, possibly a non-compete dispute settled quietly in arbitration.
 However, the saga of James T. Fishback and David Einhorn’s Greenlight Capital has become something of a tragic comedy, devolving from a dispute over intellectual property into a legal war with a clear loser, James Fishback.

-What began in the Southern District of New York as a battle over trade secrets and the audacious (and fabricated) title of "Head of Macro" has now migrated to the Northern District of Florida.
+What began in the Southern District of New York as a battle over trade secrets and the audacious (and fabricated) title of “Head of Macro” has now migrated to the Northern District of Florida and national news.

 David Einhorn’s Greenlight Makes New Hires; Says DOGE Was Last Chance To Avert Crisis [Q2 Letter]